Build muscle. Build power.

 How heavy do I need to lift?

-Heavier than you think — eventually.
-We start where you are and build progressively.
+Heavier than you think, eventually.
+We start where you are and build from there.
 Most clients are surprised by what they can lift by month 3.

 Do I need a gym?

 Helpful but not required.
-Many online clients train at home with dumbbells, bands, and bodyweight.
-Equipment-wise, less is more — the right exercises with what you have beat the perfect gym you don't use.
+A lot of online clients train at home with dumbbells, bands, and bodyweight.
+Less equipment is usually more.
+The right exercises with what you have beat the perfect gym you never use.

 What if I've never lifted weights?

 Welcome.
-The best clients often start at zero.
+Some of the best clients start at zero.
 We teach the patterns first, load second.
 No one gets thrown into a program they're not ready for.